Walk 38 – Ayrshire Coastal Path: Dunure to Ayr (6.7 miles)

 At the end of the old railway you are rewarded with this stunning view down into Bracken Bay where you will soon set foot!
 This is a photo taken on my first attempt at the walk.
 As you can see the tide is well out.
 On my most recent time here high tide was only 2 hrs away and the water appeared to be right up to the rocky outcrop on the far left.
 This is where I started to panic a little and the race against the tide began!
 Once down on Bracken Bay things weren’t as advanced as they had seemed from this high vantage point.
 I breathed a sigh of relief but plodded on nonetheless.
 Not a place you would want to be stranded, beautiful as it is!

 The first glimpse Ayr on the left and you can just make out the tiny silhouette of Greenan Castle in the centre of the photo.
 As you can see some of the coastal sections require careful footwork and they can be slow-going depending on how confident you are on this type of terrain.
 The second time I was walking the route was at the end of a 25 mile day (from Girvan in the South) with the sun setting fast and I literally hopped across the rocks like a kangaroo to make sure I wasn’t stuck out here in the dark!
-Just around the bend here is Craig Tara Caravan Park where the beach is sandy all the way along to the castle; much easier to cross.
+Just around the bend here is Craig Tara Holiday Park where the beach is sandy all the way along to the castle; much easier.

 Looking back towards the Heads of Ayr.
 I was fortunate the tide was well out so I could chop a bit of mileage off by cutting across the beach rather than following the edge of the coastline.
 At a high tide this whole area would be covered.